Writer, Editor, Teacher

 If you would like a signed copy, they are available from Books & Books, 305-442-4408.

-You can hear me reading "Polylingual," at the start of this great, short slideshow about the WLRN and O Miami Poetry Festival "That's So Miami" project.
+You can hear me reading my poem "Polylingual" at the start of this short slideshow about the WLRN and O Miami Poetry Festival "That's So Miami" project.
 Just follow this link and scroll down.

-My essay about the rise, fall, and rise again of Biscayne Boulevard is in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.
+My essay about the rise, fall, and rise again of Biscayne Boulevard was in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.

 left: Spring issue of FORUM, Florida Humanities Council

 December 8th, I'm speaking about "Jane Austen's Tips for Writers: What Fiction Writers Can Learn from Pride and Prejudice" at the South Florida chapter of the Jane Austen Society of North America celebration of the 200th aniversary of the publication of Pride and Prejudice, at Nova Southeastern University's Alvin Sherman Library, 1-4 PM.
 Free and open to the public.
 Full schedule and details here.

 Dec.
 30-Jan.
 1, I'm talking about Plot & Masquerade at the Burlesque Press Hands On Literary Festival and Masquerade Ball in New Orleans.

 In early May 2014, I'll be presenting at Grub Street's Muse & the Marketplace Conference, in Boston.

 To see more details about upcoming book group meetings, workshops, and conferences, please go to the Events page.